Domantas Šimkus

-Domantas Šimkus (born 10 February 1996) is a Lithuanian footballer who plays as a midfielder for maltese club Hamrun Spartans.
+Domantas Šimkus (born 10 February 1996) is a Lithuanian footballer who plays as a midfielder for Maltese club Marsaxlokk.

 Club career

 On 22 August 2022, Šimkus signed a two-year contract with Slovenian PrvaLiga side Mura.
 He made his debut against Gorica on 2 September 2022 in a goalless draw.

 On 5 July 2023, Šimkus signed a contract with his hometown club Šiauliai.

 In June 2025 announced that Domantas Šimkus transfermed to maltese Hamrun Spartans Club.

 International career

 Šimkus made his Lithuania national football team debut on 17 November 2018 in a 2018–19 UEFA Nations League C game against Romania.